blamson/fire-emblem-app/markdown_files/true_hit_explanation.md

 Before we dive into the complicated stuff like 2RN let's start with the basics and discuss a 1RN system.
 1RN, or, 1 Random Number, is basically just a dice roll.
 It is what we would refer to as a **Uniform Random Variable** in the probability world.

-Each side of the dice is equally likely to happen.
+Each side of the die is equally likely to happen.
 This is what we see in the first 5 Fire Emblem games.
 It's just a really big 100 sided dice in those games!

 Let's look at a six sided die as an example.
-There's only so six sides we can land on.
+There's only six sides we can land on.
 Or, in other words, there are only six possible *outcomes*.
 Each side of this die has the same chance of being rolled as well, assuming it's not a weighted die!
 So each side has a probability of 1/6.

 I'm gonna use some mathematical notation but don't let it freak you out.